Sport in the Czech Republic: Skiing and snowboarding

 The Czech Republic has produced a number of successful competitors in various skiing disciplines in recent years. Šárka Záhrobská has been a successful alpine skier, specialising in the slalom.
 She has won four World Championship medals in the discipline: a gold in 2007, a silver in 2009 and bronzes in 2005 and 2015.
 She also won a bronze in the slalom at the 2010 Winter Olympics.

 At the 2018 Winter Olympics, Ester Ledecká won the gold medal in the super-G. Ledecká also took another gold at the same Games in the snowboard parallel giant slalom, becoming the first woman to take gold medals in two different sports at the Winter Olympics.
 She also took Snowboarding World Championship golds in parallel slalom in 2015 and in parallel giant slalom in 2017.
 Ledecká also won the overall parallel and parallel giant slalom World Cup titles in 2015-16 and took another overall parallel World Cup in 2016-17.
 Eva Samková won the gold medal in the snowboard cross at the 2014 Winter Olympics and was World Cup snowboard cross champion in 2016-17. Šárka Pančochová took the overall freestyle and slopestyle World Cup titles in the 2013-14 season.

 In cross-country skiing Kateřina Neumannová and Lukáš Bauer have enjoyed success.
 Neumannová won a gold medal in the 30 kilometre freestyle event at the 2006 Winter Olympics, as well as two World Championships in the 10 kilometre race in 2005 and 2007.
 She also won 18 races in the FIS Cross-Country World Cup.
 Bauer won the overall and distance World Cups in the 2007–08 seasons, as well as a silver and two bronze medals at the 2006 and 2010 Winter Olympics, and a silver in the 15 kilometre classical event at the 2009 World Championships.
 He is also a double winner of the Tour de Ski in 2008 and 2010.

 In the sport of Biathlon World Championship golds have been won by Kateřina Holubcová (in the 15 kilometre individual event in 2003) and Roman Dostál (in the 20 kilometre individual in 2005).
-More recently Gabriela Koukalová enjoyed a breakthrough season in 2012–13, scoring four World Cup wins.
+More recently Gabriela Soukalová enjoyed a breakthrough season in 2012–13, scoring four World Cup wins.
 She subsequently took gold medals at the 2015 World Championships as part of the Czech mixed relay team, and at the 2017 Worlds in the sprint.
 She was also overall World Cup champion in 2015-16.
+Markéta Davidová became World Champion in the individual in 2021.